-- 1) Fire, theft, flood, or similar insurance. - 2) Merchandise and inventory insurance. - Car and truck insurance that covers vehicles used in your business if you do not use the standard mileage rate to figure your car expenses. - 4) Credit insurance to cover losses from unpaid debts. - Liability insurance that covers your liability for bodily injuries suffered by persons who are not your employees and for property damage to others. - 6) Use and occupancy and business interruption insurance.
+- Fire, theft, flood, or similar insurance. - Merchandise and inventory insurance. - ÿ Car and truck insurance that covers vehicles used in your business if you do not use the standard mileage rate to figure your car expenses. - Credit insurance to cover losses from unpaid debts. - Liability insurance. - Use and occupancy and business interruption insurance.
 This insurance pays you for lost profits if your business is shut down due to a fire or other cause.
 Report the proceeds as ordinary income.